-On September 18 1961 Torquay was the proud host of the Second European Postal and Telecommunications (CEPT) Conference.
-To mark this – now pretty much forgotten and frankly desperately unexciting – occasion, a series of postage stamps was issued.
+On September 18, 1961, Torquay was the proud host of the Second European Postal and Telecommunications (CEPT) Conference.
+Fair enough, this doesn’t sound too exciting or, let’s face it, even remotely interesting – except for one thing.
+For some long-forgotten reason, to mark this now pretty much forgotten occasion, the Post Office decided to issue a series of Torquay postage stamps.

 As any twentieth century schoolboy would know, postage stamps were first used on 6 May 1840, with the introduction of the world’s first adhesive Penny Black and Two Pence Blue.
 Until 1924, all British stamps depicted only the portrait of the reigning monarch, with the exception of the ‘High Value Sea Horses’ stamps issued in 1913, which were twice the size of normal stamps with an added pictorial design.

 In 1924, however, the first commemorative stamp was issued for the British Empire Exhibition.
 There were then occasional issues over the next thirty years and, from the 1960s, six to nine sets of commemorative stamps were issued in most years.
 Hence, the Torquay commemoratives.

 Yet, while other commemoratives celebrated significant and memorable events such as the Battle of Britain or the 1966 World Cup (pictured below), Torquay made its name amongst the international philately community for hosting a bloody conference!